+The legal drinking age in California is 21.
 You are never required to sell or serve alcohol to anyone.
-A person does not have a legal “right” to buy alcohol, buy you have a legal right to refuse service to anyone who cannot produce adequate written evidence of age.
+A person does not have a legal “right” to buy alcohol, but you have a legal right to refuse service to anyone who cannot produce adequate evidence of their age.

-Bona fide (legally acceptable) l.D. is one card that contains these six items:
+Bona fide (legally acceptable) identification is one card that contains these six characteristics:

-- Issued by a government agency (Federal, State, county, or city)
+- Issued by a U.S. government agency (federal, state, county, or city)

 - Name of the person